 - Have not completed a driving safety course or motorcycle operator training course within the 12 months preceding the date of the current offense;

 - Are not currently taking the course for another traffic offense;

-- Do not hold a commercial driver's license currently or at the time of the violation; and
+- Do not hold a commercial driver's license currently or at the time of the violation;

 - Are charged with an offense involving the operation of a motor vehicle under Subtitle C, Rules of the Road, Transportation Code (Chapters 541-600) or Disobeying warning signs and barricades (Section 472.022 Transportation Code).
-Note: If you are charged with Unrestrained Child, you are eligible for DSC, but you must complete a special DSC class that includes 4 hours of instruction on child restraints.
+Note: If you are charged with Unrestrained Child, you are eligible for DSC, but you must complete a specialized DSC that includes 4 hours of instruction on child restraints.

 - Leaving Scene of Accident or Failure to give information at accident scene

 - Fleeing or Attempting to Elude Police Officers;